-A little while ago, we gave you a summary of Phase I and Phase II Environmental Site Assessments.
-Put simply, a Phase I Environmental Site Assessment involves document research and review, as well as a detailed site visit to evaluate the potential for contamination, and what impact contamination may have on the environment if present.
+A little while ago, we gave you a summary of Phase I and Phase II environmental site assessments.
+Put simply, Phase I Environmental Site Assessments involve in-depth document research and review, as well as a detailed site visit to evaluate the potential for contamination, and what impact said contamination may have on the environment if present.

 What is it?

 Phase III environmental site assessments are carried out when phase II finds conclusive evidence of contaminants.
 Phase III is the estimation of the impact that the contaminants have on the site as well as how to deal with remedying the site.
 The impact of the contaminants will vary depending on what they are and the volume of them that are found.

 Certain operations will be set in motion in an effort to remedy the site and clear it of all contaminants.
 This process can take anywhere from a single day to multiple years – depending on the type of contamination that is found and the risks it poses.
 A final report will then be written up and presented to you with all the information on what has transpired.

 Cost, timelines, regulations and limitations are all key factors in determining what is the appropriate strategy for site remediation.
 The client’s goals for the site are also considered, as this will impact action going forward.
 Depending on the type of contamination, the clearance of the contaminants may only take a day.
 This can be the case if the soil is contaminated and all that is required is a standard soil excavation and disposal operation.